julienadatrain/Adatrain-website/README.md

 The fixed fee is set to 340, the minimum.

-Currently, to increase the number of delegators and delegated stake, and to showcase the performance of our setup, we have set the variable fee at 1%.
-This will change in between epochs 212 and 215, our fee structure will become a variable 2% fee on rewards.
+Currently, to increase the number of delegators and delegated stake, and to showcase the performance of our setup, we have set the variable fee at 0%.
+This will change in the futur epochs to ensure our pool's operations can be sustained in the long run.
+Our fee structure will become a variable 2% fee on rewards.

 ### Why delegate to us?

- 1. **Fees to maintain the network**: With our fee set at 2% (currently 1% to attract delegators), we hope to be able to secure and maintain all our nodes and associated relays.
+ 1. **Fees to maintain the network**: With our fee set at 2% (currently 0% to attract delegators), we will be able to secure and maintain all our nodes and associated relays.
  2. **Dedicated server**: we run our pools on reliable, virtual private servers located in Amsterdam, Singapore and New York.
  3. **24/7 Monitored**: We continuously check our pool's performance via monitoring tools and alerts.
  4. **Up to date**: We make sure to always run the latest versions of the program, and keep our stake pools well maintained.